It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 The Law and the Prophets were proclaimed until

-and everyone is forcing his way into it.
-It is easier for heaven and
+preached, and everyone is forcing his way into it.
+It is easier

 Anyone who divorces his wife and marries another woman commits